Campus Living Residential Policies Fall 2020

 c) The animal is necessary to afford the person with a disability an equal opportunity to use the residence halls

 Individuals using service dogs or emotional support animals are responsible for their animals at all times.
 Use of the animal may not cause a direct threat to the health and safety of others.
 Emotional support animals are allowed only in the private residential space assigned to the student in a living unit.

-Campus Living and Community Development will not permit animals if they would cause physical damage to the property of others, would pose an undue health, financial or administrative burden; or would fundamentally alter the nature of living unit operations.
+Housing and Residence Life will not permit animals if they would cause physical damage to the property of others, would pose an undue health, financial or administrative burden; or would fundamentally alter the nature of living unit operations.
 For example, if a roommate has asthma/allergies or a fear of the animal, a reasonable accommodation allowing the animal to live in the assigned unit may not be possible.
 Efforts will be made to find alternative housing arrangements, but may not be possible based on the time of the notification of the need for the animal and the availability of housing.

 REQUIREMENTS OF ANIMALS AND THEIR OWNER INCLUDE: